-Even when you move your protected files outside the synchronized space, they will remain protected.
-You can, however, remove protection in this case.
+If you subsequently move a protected file out of the synchronized space, it will remain protected.
+In this case, however, you can remove the protection.
 For more information, refer to the section Decrypting a file or a group of files.